 All courses in the field of education

-Applicants must complete a non-academic assessment to demonstrate their motivation to teach, their strong interpersonal and communication skills, willingness to learn, resilience, self-efficacy, and strong organisational and planning skills.
+Applicants must complete a non-academic assessment to demonstrate their motivation to teach, strong interpersonal and communication skills, willingness to learn, resilience, and strong organisational and planning skills.